AMaldu/interview_preparation_bot/README.md

 ## Tech Stack Used

-    Python: The core programming language for developing the backend logic and handling data processing tasks.
+* Python: The core programming language for developing the backend logic and handling data processing tasks.

-    Docker & Docker Compose: For containerization, ensuring a consistent development and production environment, making deployment easier across different platforms.
+* Docker & Docker Compose: For containerization, ensuring a consistent development and production environment, making deployment easier across different platforms.

-    Minsearch: Used for efficient full-text and hybrid search, enabling rapid retrieval of relevant information from large datasets.
+* Minsearch: Used for efficient full-text and hybrid search, enabling rapid retrieval of relevant information from large datasets.

-    Flask: The API interface for building an interactive and user-friendly interface where users can ask questions and view results.
+* Flask: The API interface for building an interactive and user-friendly interface where users can ask questions and view results.

-    Grafana: Employed for monitoring system performance and health, with PostgreSQL serving as the backend database to store monitoring data.
+* Grafana: Employed for monitoring system performance and health, with PostgreSQL serving as the backend database to store monitoring data.

-    Hugging Face Sentence Transformers: Used for encoding text to vectors to process natural language data more efficiently.
+* Hugging Face Sentence Transformers: Used for encoding text to vectors to process natural language data more efficiently.

+* Ollama:

 ##TODO - complete technologies